Port Hills green zone information

 Your property may be subject to a technical category by the Department of Building and Housing.
 The technical categories – TC1 (grey), TC2 (yellow) and TC3 (blue) describe the foundation systems most likely to be required, if you need to repair or rebuild your foundations.
 “Technical category not applicable” means that normal consenting procedures will apply.

 If you have experienced any damage, you should continue to work with EQC and your insurer.
-Ongoing EQC and insurance claim assessments are continuing on a property by property basis.
+Ongoing EQC and insurance property claim assessments are continuing on a property by property basis.
 For more information regarding EQC timeframes for assessments, visit the EQC website.

 Depending on the degree of damage to your property, your insurer or EQC (through its project management office – Fletcher EQR) will provide a suitably qualified contractor to manage the repair or rebuild.
 If EQC has assessed your claim and the amount payable to repair your home is between $10,000 and $100,000 plus GST your claim will be referred to Fletcher EQR.